jamiejennings/rosie-pattern-language/doc/rpl.md

 end
 ```
 Scope:
-* A grammar introduces a new (nested) scope, i.e. the outer scope is visible.
+* A grammar introduces a new scope.
+Bindings from the outer scope are visible, but new bindings in the grammar shadow outer bindings for the same name.
+This is the usual lexical scope rule.
-* The grammar binds a new name in the outer scope.
-This is the name of its first rule.
-In the example above, only `S` is visible outside the grammar.
+* The grammar binds one new name in the outer scope, the name of its first rule.
+In the example above, only `S` is visible outside the grammar block.

 Notes:
-* A grammar may be `local`, but not any of its statements.
+* The `local` keyword is not allowed inside a grammar.
+To make the grammar's one visible binding local to the file scope, put `local` before the `grammar` keyword.
-* Any statement in a grammar may be an `alias`, but not the grammar itself.
+* Any binding in a grammar may be an `alias`, including the first bound name.

 If the example above were saved to the file `g.rpl`, we could load that file into Rosie and match either `same` or `S`.
 The only difference is that `same` ensures that the entire input is matched.
 The grammar `S` matches strings that contain the same number of a's as b's (and no other characters).
 The second example below does match, because the input `baabb` has 3 b's and only 2 a's.